 Good to know: The Gurtenfestival is held in mid-July and has attracted some big names in music in the past.
 This means that the area can be very busy, so if you are visiting in this period, be prepared for long queues.

 Getting there: Gurten is easy to access by tram no. 9 which takes just about 20 minutes from Bern city center.
 Once you get there, you can simply take the funicular to the top of the mountain.
 More than a century old, the funicular departs every 15 minutes and only takes a few minutes to get to the top.

 Practical information: Gurten funicular runs daily the whole year round, except for a few days of annual maintenance.
-It usually starts from 7 AM and runs until late in the evening.
+It usually starts at around 7 AM and runs until late in the evening.
 For more information, see the official website.
 Normally, you don’t have to plan much or book anything in advance – you can simply get tickets once you get there.
 If you have a Swiss Travel Pass, it’s valid here too.

 16. Emmental Valley

 Located about 30km east of Bern, Emmental Valley is one of the places that might be worth visiting if you have more time in the area.